 - (K) School

-- (L) Lead Lecturer: The name of the lecturer added as lead lecturer for the course this request is assigned to
+- (L) Lead Lecturer: The name of the lecturer added as lead lecturer for the course this request is assigned to (if any)

-- (M) Lead Lecturer Email: The email address added for the lecturer assigned as lead lecturer for the course this request is assigned to
+- (M) Lead Lecturer Email: The email address added for the lecturer assigned as lead lecturer for the course this request is assigned to (if any)

 - (N) Requesting Lecturer: The name of the lecturer assigned to the request by the DCS user actioning it